AJGreaves/picflip/README.md

 #### Player goals

-The central target audience for this game are pre-school children aged 1 to 5 years old.
+The central target audience for this game is pre-school children aged 1 to 5 years old.

 Players goals are:
 - A fun game to play.